lenucksi/VevorWeatherbridge/README.md

 - Accepts Weather Underground (WU) station GET requests (as sent by the VEVOR weather station)
 - Converts measurements to **metric** or **imperial** units based on the `UNITS` environment variable
-- Pushes sensor data to Home Assistant as custom sensors via its REST API
+- Publishes sensor data to Home Assistant via MQTT using the auto-discovery format
+- All sensors appear under one device in Home Assistant
 - Dockerized for simple deployment anywhere
 - Responds with `success` so the weather station doesn’t retry